gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 you can create `limit` amount of instances per second.
 Once instance creation stops, the quota will begin to increase at a rate of `limit` per second until it reached the `burst` value.

-For example, if the `limit` is `1` and the `burst` is `60`:
+For example, if `limit` is `1` and `burst` is `60`:

-- You can create 60 instances instantly, but then you'd be throttled.
+- You can create 60 instances instantly, but you're throttled.

-- If you then waited 60 seconds, you'd be able to instantly create 60 instances again.
+- If you wait 60 seconds, you can instantly create another 60 instances.
 - If you didn't wait, you could create 1 instance every second.

 ## The `[runners.autoscaler.connector_config]` section